SDKs

 Verification Flow

 1. 1.
 Backend: Create session -- Your server uses a server SDK (secret key) to call Verification.Init().
-You receive a token and verifyURL.
+You receive an init token and a verifyURL.

 2. 2.
-Frontend: Redirect user -- Redirect the user to verifyURL or pass the token to the JS SDK.
+Redirect user -- Send the user's browser to verifyURL.
 The verification widget handles liveness, age check, and/or document capture.

 4. 4.
-Backend: Verify result -- Your server calls Verification.GetResult(token) to re-verify the result server-side.
+Backend: Read result -- Your server calls Verification.GetResult(token) with the xtk_ token to read the result server-side.
 Never trust URL parameters alone.
+(Signed webhooks are also available as an optional server-to-server notification — see the server SDKs.)

 Server SDKs